-Ion exchange filtration is a food processing (purification) technique that involves a column, like a large pipe, packed with ion exchange resins that selectively remove unwanted ions from the liquid.
-The resin is an insoluble matrix (or support structure) normally in the form of small microbeads, on which a fixed ion has been permanently attached.
-This ion cannot be removed or displaced; it is part of the resin structure.
-The ion exchange resin also holds charged molecules that are mobile and available for exchange with mobile molecules in a fluid that is passed through the column.
-The resin is charged with a chemical solution that is periodically regenerated with a recharging material when the resins become exhausted.
+The ion exchange filtration process is a technique that involves a column, like a large pipe, packed with ion exchange resins that selectively remove unwanted ions from the liquid.
+The resin is an insoluble matrix (or support structure) normally in the form of small microbeads, on which a fixed ion has been

 &lt;sup>1 It should be noted that it is neither the ion exchange resins nor the recharge materials that actually facilitate or bring about the chemical change.
 It is the water used in the process.
-This is a moot point, however, because the question of a "chemical change" is not relevant to the discussion of whether the media need to be on the National List; the materials under evaluation and not the processing technology itself.
+This is a moot point, however, because the question of a "chemical change" is not relevant to the discussion of whether the ion exchange media need to be on the National List.
+It is the ion exchange materials that are under evaluation and not the processing technology itself.